MR-Kornev-Alexey/vue-test-form/README.md

 # TestForm

-testForm - a project snippet using Nuxt 3 / TailwindCSS / Pinia
+testForm - a project snippet using Nuxt 3 / TailwindCSS

 Functionality